-Credit 6 hours.
-Prerequisites: EDUC 304, EPSY 301, Math 167, and have completed an approved Introductory Portfolio.
-The content of this block includes the development of teaching competencies in mathematics and reading.
-Primary emphasis is focused on developing the teaching skills and competencies of future teachers related to these curricular areas while working with individuals and small groups of children in a school environment.
-The needs of special populations will be considered.
+Prerequisites: EDUC 308, EDUC 307, EPSY 315, LSED 402, MATH 167, MATH 168, completion of an approved Introductory Portfolio, and Full SARTE status.
+This course includes the development of teaching competencies of mathematics and reading at the 4-8 grade levels.
+Primary emphasis is focused on developing the teaching skills and competencies of future middle school teachers with respect to topics found in these curricula areas.
+A key component of the course is field experience with students with students in grades 1-6 settings.
+The needs of special populations as well as the integration of technology into instruction will be incorporated into all areas of the curriculum.
 Three hours lecture and six hours laboratory per week.